-If you’re traveling for the sports and the spectacle, then you’ll probably enjoy the Olympics no matter where they’re held.
-But if you are traveling for the best possible experience of Japan, you’ll likely have a much more authentic experience traveling at any other time.
+If you’re traveling for the sports and the spectacle, then you’ll probably enjoy the Olympics no matter where they’re held, and Japan is no exception.
+But if you’re eager to experience authentic Japanese culture, we think you’ll have a much more pleasant experience traveling at virtually any other time.

 Tokyo, and indeed Japan by extension, is perhaps best enjoyed when it’s quieter and less crowded.

 Read more about the best times of year to visit Japan.

 One of Japan’s most beguiling features is the peace and quiet you’ll find in both the cities and countryside — whether it’s exploring a gorgeous temple in Kyoto, or ducking down a small side street and wandering through off-the-beaten-path neighborhoods in Tokyo.

 With the massive influx of visitors expected before, during, and after the Olympics, expect to share Tokyo, Kyoto, and other of Japan’s best destinations with thousands upon thousands of fellow travelers.

 Certain parts of central Tokyo are already crowded at the best of times, though wonderful pockets of tranquility can be found throughout the city.
 Regardless, congestion is nothing new to Tokyoites, and railway companies are no strangers to expertly handling masses of commuters.

 But the average Tokyo train experience, especially at major hubs like Shibuya and Shinjuku, can initially seem overwhelming to most first-time visitors (though our guide to train travel in Japan should help).